Importance conditional sampling for Pitman-Yor mixtures: Illustrations

 \section{Illustrations}

-We consider a data set from the Collaborative Perinatal Project (CPP) a large prospective study of the cause of neurological disorders and other pathologies in children in the United States.
+We consider a data set from the Collaborative Perinatal Project (CPP), a large prospective study of the cause of neurological disorders and other pathologies in children in the United States.
 Pregnant women were enrolled between 1959 and 1966 when they showed up for prenatal care at one of 12 hospitals.
 While several measurements per pregnancy are available, our attention focuses on two main quantities: the gestational age (in weeks) and the logarithm of the concentration level of DDE, a persistent metabolite of the pesticide DDT, known to have adverse impact on the gestational age \citep{Lon01}.
 Our analysis has a two-fold goal.
-First, we focus on a specific hospital and estimate and compare the joint density of gestational age and DDE for two groups of women, namely smokers and non-smokers.
+First, we focus on estimating and comparing the joint density of gestational age and DDE for two groups of women, namely smokers and non-smokers.
 This will also allow us to assess how the probability of premature birth varies conditionally on the level of DDE.
-Second, we consider the whole set of 12 hospitals and focus on the estimation of the hospital-specific distribution of the gestational age, by accounting for possible association across subsamples collected at different hospitals.
-For this analysis we adopt a nonparametric mixture model for partially exchangeable data and introduce an extension of the ICS to this framework.
+Adopting a nonparametric mixture model will allow us to investigate the presence of clusters within the data.
+Second, we consider the data set partitioned in the 12 hospitals of the study and focus on the estimation of the hospital-specific distribution of the gestational age, by accounting for possible association across subsamples collected at different hospitals.
+For this analysis we adopt a nonparametric mixture model for partially exchangeable data and propose an extension of the ICS approach presented in Section \ref{sec:approach}.